shrimqy/Seki/README.md

     - Due to Android's restrictions, clipboard sharing is only possible via the share sheet after Android 13.
 - **Remote Control**:
    - Keyboard input works optimally on android 13+
+- **FTP**
+   - File transfer could be corrupted at times, will be fixed soon.

 ## Installation

 Since the app has been temporarily removed from the Windows Store, please use the [drive](https://drive.google.com/drive/u/4/folders/1DcjlZteJkj067erkfgd9pWoFBM9Icb_G) to download and install it.